Flutterwave/Node-v3/documentation/subaccount.md

 const updateSubaccount = async () => {
   try {
     const payload = {
-        "id": '2181', //This is the unique id of the subaccount you want to update.
+        "id": '2181', //This is the unique ID of the subaccount you want to update.
 It is returned in the call to create a subaccount as data.id.
         "business_name": "Luxe collectibles",
         "business_email": "mad@o.enterprises",
         "account_bank": "044",